 28 Faithful, generous volunteers are critical for doing God’s work in the world.
 Give thanks for volunteers who lead and staff programs and ministries in our congregations; pray they are inspired and sustained by their faith, find training and support for their work, and are moved by the Spirit to share their faith and the good news of Jesus Christ with others.

-29 Pray to be “strong in the Lord and in the strength of his power” when confronted by difficulties, threats or the darkness of evil, and that we are always ready to proclaim the gospel of peace and pray for the needs and concerns of others.
+29 Pray to be “strong in the Lord and in the strength of his power” when confronted by difficulties, threats or the darkness of evil and that we are always ready to proclaim the gospel of peace and pray for the needs and concerns of others.

 30 Give thanks for the rich partnership and relationship we have with the United Methodist Church, a full communion partner with the ELCA since 2009.
 Pray for their church and ask God to further our respect for one another and work together sharing the gospel and serving our neighbor.